Your child wakes up one morning full of enthusiasm, and tells you all about their sudden passion and determination to learn to play guitar.

 Their brains will completely absorb everything they’re taught.
 The earlier that your child begins learning, the better they’ll be able to quickly correct any errors and to play at a high level when they’re older.

 In order to play guitar, it’s important to have four key things: structure, discipline, patience, and interest.
+And having your kids learn these things is a great benefit too.

 Before you do anything else, you do need to check if your child is really interested in learning.
 If you’re sure that they’re motivated and really serious, there’s no reason not to let them try guitar, especially with all the positive benefits it can bring.